ZULFAHGROUP/ramoney/readme.md

-The amazing app can convert your dollars to naira
+The amazing app can convert your naira to dollar

 use link below to access it